 Biotin – Vitamin B7

 Biotin, also known as vitamin B7, plays a major role in the metabolism of food.
-It is a very popular supplement for hair, skin, and nails.
+It is a trendy supplement for hair, skin, and nails.
 Biotin functions as a protein synthesizer (12).
 As the protein keratin is the predominant building block within these three structures, it makes sense that biotin is important.

 Biotin is found in abundance in the foods we eat.
 It can even be produced by healthy gut flora.
 Even with biotin deficiency being rare, researchers have been able to study its effects (13).